2004 United States election voting controversies: Voter registration

-Voter suppression
+Voter intimidation

-Representative Dennis Kucinich (Democrat from Ohio) commented on allegations of voter suppression in Ohio during the 2004 election:

-John Pappageorge, a Republican state legislator in Michigan, said in summer 2004, "If we do not suppress the Detroit vote, we're going to have a tough time in this election."
-Pappageorge later claimed he was taken out of context saying, "In the context that we were talking about, I said we've got to get the vote up in Oakland (County) and the vote down in Detroit.
-You get it down with a good message."

 Court injunctions were placed by the Franklin County Common Pleas Court against MoveOn for verbally threatening and harassing individuals who identified themselves as Republican.
 On October 5, a Bush-Cheney campaign volunteer in Orlando had his arm broken when trying to stop union activists from storming the campaign office.
 The "storming" was part of a massive simultaneous campaign against 20 pro-Republican headquarters.

 Practical impediments

 In every election, some voters encounter practical impediments to voting, such as long lines at the polling place.
 In 2004, however, the issue received increased attention.
 In many places, some voters had to wait several hours to vote.
 Ohio voters, in particular, were plagued by this issue.
 A study conducted by the Democratic National Committee in the summer of 2005 found that long lines forced three percent of the state's registered voters to abstain.
+These impediments led to protests over the outcome, but it was unlikely that the problems affected the result.

 Among the factors thought to be at work were: the general increase in voter turnout; a particular increase in first-time voters whose processing required more time; and confusion about the providing of provisional ballots, which many states had never used before.

 Distribution of voting machines proved to be a problem in some districts.
 In Ohio, some precincts had too few machines, causing long waiting times, while others had many machines per registered voters.
 Officials cited a late rush of registrations after voting machines had already been allocated as one source of long lines.

 Voting machines

 In the 2000 election, especially in the disputed recounts in Florida, there were issues concerning the ambiguities and uncertainties that arose from punch-card ballots, such as the hanging chads (incompletely punched holes).
 In 2004, the punch-card ballots were still widely used in some states.
-For example, most Ohio voters used punch-card ballots, and more than 90,000 ballots cast in Ohio were treated as not including a vote for President; this "undervote" could arise because the voter chose not to cast a vote or because of a malfunction of the punch-card system.
+Most Ohio voters used punch-card ballots, and more than 90,000 ballots cast in Ohio were treated as not including a vote for President; this "undervote" could arise because the voter chose not to cast a vote or because of a malfunction of the punch-card system.
+Undervotes were down slightly from the 2000 election on the whole.

 For the country as a whole, the voting technology used in the 2004 election breaks down as follows:

 Before 2004, the increasing use of electronic voting machines had raised several issues: